Australian journalist Cheng Lei faces trial in Beijing court | Law-Order

 Cheng's family members have said they are convinced she is innocent.
 Outside the No.2 People's Intermediate Court where Cheng was to be tried on Thursday morning, a heavy security presence included uniformed police and plain-clothed security personnel.
 Police, who had taped off areas close to the north entrance of the court, checked journalists’ IDs and asked them to move away.

+Australian Ambassador Graham Fletcher was barred from entering the court.
+"This is deeply concerning, unsatisfactory and regrettable,” he said of being denied entry.

 Australian Foreign Minister Marise Payne said in a statement on Saturday that her ministry had asked Chinese officials that Australian officials be allowed to attend Cheng's hearing in line with a consular agreement between the two nations.
-"We expect basic standards of justice, procedural fairness and humane treatment to be met, in accordance with international norms," her statement read.
+"We expect basic standards of justice, procedural fairness and humane treatment to be met, in accordance with international norms," she said.

 Payne said Australian officials have had regular visits with Cheng, most recently on March 21.
 Australia has previously said it was concerned about Cheng's welfare and conditions of detention and what it said was a "lack of transparency" over the case.